Manage ProbateShow Table of Contents

 The first step in the probate process is to determine whether the estate requires probate: see Is Probate Necessary? for a general introduction.

 Start Probate if Applicable

 See Sample Estate Tasks Tab: Start Probate for information about getting started with probate, and which court to contact for your particular estate.

 There are a number of steps in the probate process, many of which are incorporated into the Tasks tab.
 This list is by no means exhaustive, and your local court will require various actions that are not explicitly listed in EstateExec.
 Your local court will help guide you through its requirements; you may also wish to consider retaining a lawyer.

 Identify Assets Subject to Probate

 If the estate will undergo probate, you will need to determine which assets are subject to probate (see Probate Exclusions).

 As you enter assets into the Assets tab, EstateExec will by default mark each one subject to probate according to its asset type.
 To see which assets are marked for probate, you can use the menu in the top right of the Assets tab to include the Probate column in the Assets table.
 It's not unusual to have to override these default settings (for example, if an asset is Payable On Death): you can override the default for an asset simply by clicking its corresponding table cell.

-- List all assets in the EstateExec estate, including any out-of-state assets.
-Because any out-of-state assets will not be subject to probate in the primary jurisdiction, you may choose to summarize and group them.
-Be sure that any such out-of-state assets are marked as NOT subject to probate (i.e., for this jurisdiction): see Asset Probate Column.
+- List all assets in the EstateExec estate, including any out-of-province assets.
+Because any out-of-province assets will not be subject to probate in the primary jurisdiction, you may choose to summarize and group them.
+Be sure that any such out-of-province assets are marked as NOT subject to probate (i.e., for this jurisdiction): see Asset Probate Column.

 Other Items Subject to Probate